aragon/aragon.js/docs/APP.md

 ### call

-Perform a call on the app's smart contract.
+Perform a read-only call on the app's smart contract.

 **Parameters**